Recycling centre rules and charges

 - Wood and timber

-Non-recyclable waste is also accepted for disposal (apart from materials mentioned in the dropdown below)
+Non-recyclable waste, such as mattresses and furniture, are also accepted for disposal (apart from materials mentioned in the dropdown below)

 We do not accept the following items at recycling centres.
 Search the A to Z of recycling for advice about alternative disposal options:

 - Hazardous or clinical waste such as chemicals, asbestos, explosives, or needles

 - Cat or dog faeces (pet waste is only accepted from vegetarian animals, up to maximum one manageable bin liner per week.
 Excess vegetarian pet waste must be paid for.)